 - We have created an initiative to reach out to diverse undergraduate students to help them achieve their goal of entering the legal field.
 "Bringing Diversity to Our Businesses" is led by two female minority attorneys, demonstrating our dedication to encourage more minorities to attend law school and our commitment to grow leaders from within our own ranks.

-Baker Donelson's COO and President is a woman, and female and minority attorneys currently serve as chair of seven of our 19 practice groups, and serve or have recently served as one of our twelve managing shareholders.
+Baker Donelson's COO and President is a woman, and female and minority attorneys currently serve as chair of seven of our 19 practice groups, and serve as two of our twelve managing shareholders.
 Four female and one minority shareholder serve on the Board of Directors, and numerous committees are chaired by minority and female lawyers.
 Women head several administrative departments, including our Attorney Recruitment, Human Resources and Professional Development departments.

 Diversity is engrained in our culture and is an implemented aspect of attorney and shareholder retreats; Baker Donelson attorneys and clients increasingly desire and expect a diverse team of attorneys to be engaged in the Firm's work.